OCA/OpenUpgrade/docsource/010_introduction.rst

 .. image:: images/migration-14-16.png

-Openupgrade design
+OpenUpgrade design
 ------------------

-* From Openupgrade 5.0 to Openupgrade 13.0, the branches
+* From OpenUpgrade 5.0 to OpenUpgrade 13.0, the branches
   in https://github.com/OCA/OpenUpgrade contain copies (or forks in Git terminology) of the Odoo main project, but with extra commits that include the framework, and the analysis and the migration scripts for each module.

-* Since Openupgrade 14.0, the branches contain
+* Since OpenUpgrade 14.0, the branches contain

-    * a module ``openupgrade_framework`` which brings together all the patches of odoo
+    * a module ``openupgrade_framework`` which brings together all the patches of Odoo
     * a module named ``openupgrade_scripts`` which contains analysis and migration scripts.

 Why migrate to a more recent major version